aredn/documentation/arednGettingStarted/installing_firmware.rst

 5. The node will now automatically reboot with the new AREDN® firmware image.

-Ubiquiti 802.11ac First Install Process
+Ubiquiti 802.11ac first install process
 ---------------------------------------

 *Contributor: Tim Wilkinson KN6PLV*